Netlabbuilder/linux/list_devices_list_all_devices.md

-To list all devices with a more comprehensive vieww of all connected devices (including USB, PCI, and other hardware), use the following command:
+To list all devices with a more comprehensive vieww of all connected devices (including USB, PCI, and other hardware), use the following commands:

 - `sudo lshw`